Volkswagen Cranks Up Electric Car Investment - UrduPoint

 In 2020, Volkswagen announced 73 billion euros of investment in the vehicles of tomorrow for the period up to 2024.

-The heightened investment will also go into the opening of six new battery factories in partnership with other companies.
+The heightened investment will go into the opening of six new battery factories through partnerships with other companies over the coming years.

-The investment in electric cars increased by 50 percent to 52 billion euros, while the sums allocated to hybrid "transition technology" went down by 30 percent to eight billion euros.
+The allocation for electric cars increased by 50 percent to 52 billion euros, while the sums set aside for hybrid "transition technology" went down by 30 percent to eight billion euros.

 The digitalisation of its vehicles and the group's organisation will cost a further 30 billion euros.

-Volkswagen said that its flagship plant in Wolfsburg, Germany, would begin producing electric vehicles earlier than first planned in 2024, on top of a plan to produce a new mass-market electric vehicle from 2026.
+Volkswagen said that its flagship plant in Wolfsburg, Germany, would begin full production of electric vehicles in 2024, earlier than first planned, in addition to the new mass-market electric vehicle expected to roll off the factory line in 2026.

-The group also announced a reshuffle on its board of directors with Diess taking over the group's software arm Cariad and VW brand boss Ralf Brandstaetter assuming responsibility for the Chinese market next year.
+- Boardroom changes - The announcement came amid a bitter dispute between Diess and employee representatives, who took issue with the CEO's management style and plans for the transformation of the group.

+At a supervisory board meeting in September, the CEO is said to have raised the possibility that up to 30,000 jobs could be lost at the plant in Wolfsburg if Volkswagen did not successfully manage the transition to electric vehicles.